xanewelius/GraduateWork/README.md

 ### Available

 + auth users
++ adding (registration) of user occurs through site firebase
++ adding new courses and lectures to course occurs through site
 + update courses in real time (when course is added to user)
-+ adding (registration) of user occurs through site
-+ adding new courses and lectures to course occurs through site
 + Dark/Light theme

 ### Stack